haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 The following question on Iwanaga-Gorenstein algebras should be much more tractable.

 - If $\Lambda$ is Iwanaga-Gorenstein, then does every self-orthogonal $\Lambda$-module have finite projective dimension?
-- If $\Lambda$ is IWanaga-Gorenstein, then is every Wakamatsu tilting module tilting?
+- If $\Lambda$ is Iwanaga-Gorenstein, then is every Wakamatsu tilting module tilting?

 One more technical question: